NI personalities recall what they were doing when the Twin Towers fell

 “It was hard to take in but we both knew our plans for the day were about to be altered.
 I went to join colleagues in the newsroom who were gathered around the TV screen.
 Like everyone else, I was transfixed.
 I think I stayed up most of the night watching the same thing over and over again.
 It was so unbelievable.”

-Ray Hayden, was in his role as a SPAD to the Minister for Enterprise, Trade and Investment (DETI) on September 11.
+• Ray Hayden, was in his role as a Special Advisor to the Minister for Enterprise, Trade and Investment (DETI) on September 11.

 He recalled: “I was in a meeting with Sir Reg Empey and the Chief Executive of Tourism Ireland, Paul O’Toole, to discuss the new strategy presented by Tourism Ireland to attract more visitors to the island, particularly Northern Ireland.